GoogleContainerTools/skaffold/docs/content/en/docs/design/config.md

 ---

 You can configure Skaffold with the Skaffold configuration file, `skaffold.yaml`.
-The configuration file should be placed in the root of your project directory; when you run the `skaffold` command, Skaffold will try to read the configuration file from the current directory.

-`skaffold.yaml` consists of several different components:
+The configuration file consists of several different components:

 | Component  | Description |
 | ---------- | ------------|